What Is Recklessness in Personal Injury?

 Whether your injuries were caused by negligence or recklessness, you need an experienced personal injury lawyer by your side to make sure that you get the money that you deserve.
 Let the compassionate attorneys at Patterson Legal Group take care of all your legal needs so that you can focus on recovery.
 Our lawyers have a proven track record of winning clients the highest settlement possible while treating you with the respect they deserve.

-Patterson Legal Group represents injury victims in Kansas, Missouri, Nebraska, and Wyoming.
+Patterson Legal Group represents injury victims in Kansas, Missouri, and Oklahoma.
 We offer free consultations and work on a “no win, no fee” basis.
 That means that you don’t pay a dime unless our lawyers recover money on your behalf.
 Take the first step towards the settlement that you deserve by calling us at (888) 687-2400 or connecting with us online through LiveChat or secure contact form.